Data Structures: Objects and Arrays

 Display hints...

 Building up a list is easier when done back to front.
-So arrayToList could iterate over the array backwards (see the previous exercise) and, for each element, add an object to the list.
+So arrayToList could iterate over the array backward (see the previous exercise) and, for each element, add an object to the list.
 You can use a local binding to hold the part of the list that was built so far and use an assignment like list = {value: X, rest: list} to add an element.

 To run over a list (in listToArray and nth), a for loop specification like this can be used: